AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/project2.md

 - *Executive summary (20 points, 1 page).* The student was able to present the results of modeling in a way that is rich and interesting as well.
 There is clear representation of key predictors and key algorithms used.

-- *Data description and initial processing (25 points.
+- *Analysis of relevance of independent variables (25 points.
 1.5-2 pages).* The student was able to clearly present justification of the value of different independent variables.
 Where possible, exploration of feature creation is provided.

-- *Models Types(25 points, 1.5-2 pages).* There are outside resources consulted in the description of specific algorithms if relevant.
+- *Analysis of performance of different model types (25 points, 1.5-2 pages).* There are outside resources consulted in the description of specific algorithms if relevant.
 Outside sources give clarity and there is evidence of some model tuning.

 - *Commented Code (20 points, as needed).* Clearly commented code has been provided in the assigned Jupyter notebook.